k4y0x13/CSF101-Programming-Methodology/src/practical_works/pw1.md

 ```

 ## Scope
-Notice how s has different defined value for the string in local scope versus global scope.
+Notice how s has different defined value for the string in local scope within the function func() versus global scope for the overall python file.
 ```python
 def func():
     # Local scope